Optimal transportation of processes with infinite Kantorovich distance. Independence and symmetry: Existence of invariant optimal mapping for stationary measures

-where every $\mu_n$ is a $\sigma_n$-invariant measure on $E_n$ with everywhere positive Lebesgue density and finite second moments; \item[2)] For every $m<n$ there exists a probability measure $\mu_{m,n}$ on $E_{m,n}$ such that the relative entropy (the Kullback-Leibler distance) between $\mu_m \times \mu_{m,n}$ and $\mu_n$ is uniformly bounded in $n$:
+\begin{theorem} Let $\mu$ be a stationary measure which satisfies the following assumptions: \begin{itemize} \item[1)] $\mu$ is a weak limit of a sequence of $\sigma_n$-invariant measures $\mu_n$ on $\mathbb{R}^n$. \item[2)] For every $m<n$ there exists a probability measure $\mu_{m,n}$ on $\mathbb{R}_{m,n}$ such that the relative entropy (the Kullback-Leibler distance) between $\mu_m \times \mu_{m,n}$ and $\mu_n$ is uniformly bounded in $n$:

 with $C_m$ satisfying